basileMarchand/basictools-frozen/docs/Intro.rst

 .. note::
     We can not guarantee that every combination of operating system, Python version and packaging system works.
-    The current known issues are:

-        - pycgns is not working on Windows with pip installation (`Gitlab Issue <https://gitlab.com/drti/basic-tools/-/issues/11>`_).

 Manual installation (from sources) for developers
 -------------------------------------------------